NPDESTracker

 Every inspection is tied to a site.

-An inspection doesn't live on its own — it's anchored to a site record that knows its address, classification, parcel info, and history.
+An inspection doesn't live on its own.
+It's anchored to a site record that knows its address, classification, parcel info, and history.
 Open a site and you see every inspection, incident, and follow-up that's ever touched it.
 Open the GIS workspace and the same sites are pinned on the map, color-coded by status.

 • Site records carry address, classification, parcel, and ownership